 The state of play: We never reviewed the Mac Pro, but we did coo at it during WWDC 2019.
 We can say for sure: 1) it looks great; 2) it at the time was insanely powerful, and; 3) the very serious Apple guardian near the wheeled unit we saw didn’t take kindly to a quip it’d be fun to “ride around on, like in a game of Mario Kart”.

 What’s next: Apple’s stated the Mac Pro will be the last Mac to shift to Apple silicon, but there’s no timeframe.
-We’ll probably hear more at WWDC 2022.
 It’s unlikely the design will change much – pros need quick access to the Mac’s innards to add and remove components.
 As for the chip, fused Ultras are rumoured, dubbed ‘Extreme’.
-But at this point, an M2 Extreme seems more logical than an M1 Extreme, given that M2-series chips are imminent; having the new Mac Pro on previous-gen silicon would be odd.
+But at this point, an M2 Extreme seems more logical than an M1 Extreme, given that M2-series chips are now official; having the new Mac Pro on previous-gen silicon would be odd.